Ph.D., C.U.N.Y. Hunter College School of Social Work (2009)

 Quiros, L. & Dawson, A. B. (2013), The color paradigm: The impact of colorism on the racial identity and identification of Latinas.
 Journal of Human Behavior, 23, 287-297.

 Araujo, B. & Quiros, L. (under review) (2013), The effects of racial socialization on the racial and ethnic identity development of Latinas.
-Families in Society.
+Journal of Latino Psychology

 Quiros, L. (2012), Raising the voice: Teaching through a multicultural lens.
 Journal of Teaching in Social Work, 32,